j0lvera/pgbudget/README.md

 ----------
  xY7zPqR2
 ```
 For more details on transaction entry, see the "Transaction Entry Options" section below.
-To find category UUIDs like 'Income', you can query the `api.accounts` view or use a helper function like `api.find_category(ledger_uuid, category_name)` if available (see "Create Categories" for `api.add_category` which returns UUIDs).
+To find UUIDs of existing categories (like the default 'Income' category, or categories you've previously created), you can query the `api.accounts` view.
+For example, to find the 'Income' category UUID for a specific ledger: `SELECT uuid FROM api.accounts WHERE ledger_uuid = 'your-ledger-uuid' AND name = 'Income' AND type = 'equity';`.
+The `api.add_category` function, detailed in the "Create Categories" section, returns the UUID immediately upon creation of a new category.

 ### Create Categories